• Skip to primary navigation

 Cons of BMO Clean Energy Index ETF

-TrueShares ESG Active Opportunities ETF seeks total returns through active management of a portfolio of big companies in the US with appealing investment profiles.
+TrueShares ESG Active Opportunities ETF seeks total returns through active management of a portfolio of big US companies with appealing investment profiles.
 It evaluates these companies based on specific proprietary social, environmental, and Governance metrics, focusing more on carbon footprints.

-Typically, TrueShares ESG Active Opportunities ETF invests a minimum of 80% of its assets into shares of ESG companies.
-The funds invest in securities of many industries, not investing more than 25% of their assets in any one sector.
+Typically, the TrueShares ESG Active Opportunities ETF invests a minimum of 80% of its assets in shares of ESG companies.
+The funds invest in securities of many industries, not more than 25% of their assets in any one sector.

 Pros of TrueShares ESG Active Opportunities ETF